CMU-Robotics-Club/Laika-CAD/README.md

 6: Weldments
 7: Piping, tubing, wiring, related
 8:
 9: Top-level assemblies.
-Typically no more than one (plus configurations) per project.
+Typically no more than one (plus configurations) per module.

 Please update this list as the scale of the project evolves.